HeathmontGameDesign/heathmontgamedesign.github.io/lessons/lesson2.md

 player = Actor('player', (400, 300))
 ```

-`player` is the name of the variable that stores the actor. `'player'` is the name of the image file that represents the actor. `(400, 300)` is the starting position of the actor on the screen.
+`player` is the name of the variable that stores the actor. `'player'` (in quotes) is the name of the image file that represents the actor. `(400, 300)` is the starting position of the actor on the screen.
 This code goes at the start of the program.

 ## Drawing an Actor